ToniRV/make_arxiv_submission/README.md

 # make_arxiv_submission
 Generates a ready to submit arxiv zip file out of your paper.

-just call `bash generate_arxiv_zip.bash` at the root of your paper latex files.
+Just call `bash generate_arxiv_zip.bash` at the root of your paper folder containing your latex source code.

 ## ToDos:

 Currently assumes:
-- arxiv folder is already created
+- An `arxiv` folder is already created: just do `mkdir arxiv`.
-- IEEE cls files
+- It is an IEEE submission and `IEEE.cls` files are present (easy to remove in script provided).
-- Expects main.tex main.bbl (so the thing must be compiled and not weirdly named)
+- Expects `main.tex`, `main.bbl` (so the latex source code must be compiled, and not weirdly named).